JuliaReinforcementLearning/ReinforcementLearning.jl/docs/src/How_to_use_hooks.md

     DoEveryNEpisode(;n=10) do t, policy, env
         # In real world cases, the policy is usually wrapped in an Agent,
         # we need to extract the inner policy to run it in the *actor* mode.
-        # Here for illustration only, we simply use the origina policy.
+        # Here for illustration only, we simply use the original policy.

         # Note that we create a new instance of CartPoleEnv here to avoid
         # polluting the original env.